Litigation

 For PSLF-Eligible Borrowers

-• SAVE forbearance months don't count toward 120 payments
+• SAVE forbearance months don’t count toward the 120 PSLF qualifying payments — every month delayed is a month lost

 For High-Income Borrowers